katja-litvinova/script_check_permission/README.md

-The script for check whether the F-secure product has or doesn't have the full disk access.
+The script checks whether the F-secure product has or doesn't have the full disk access.
 ### Requirements:
 1. You should have 11 version of macOS or newer
 2. The terminal should have the Full Disk Access